NIFA-AFRI-2017-06548/Sim-model/README.md

 # Sim-model
 Files related to the movement and egg-laying simulation model

-These files are a record of the development monarch movement and egg-laying simulation model.
+These files are a record of the development of the monarch movement and egg-laying simulation model.
 Subsequent development or projects may also be included, or may be in a different repo.

 Current model code is stored in my personal GitHub at https://github.com/tgrant7/monarch-ABM